 We include a patient information sheet about our research in communications with you.
 This includes the option for you to consent for your (anonymised) data to be stored and used in future studies.
 Your clinician will discuss this form with you and answer any questions you may have before you decide whether or not to give us consent to use your data.
 This will not involve changes to your care or treatment but may ask for your views on treatment results.

 We welcome input and feedback from our patients – if you would like to know more about our research just let our staff know next time you are in, or contact us on email@example.com

 In order to comply with General Data Protection Regulations, from May 2018 our Patient Information Sheet will be accompanied by a research transparency statement.
-For the full version of the Study Consent Documents including Patient Information Sheet, Research Consent Form and the research transparency statement, please see here.
+Here is the full version of the Study Consent Documents including Patient Information Sheet, Research Consent Form and the research transparency statement.

 The Campbell Clinic aims to create a research culture and environment which can produce high-quality practice-based research, with the aim of informing treatment and affecting patient outcomes.
 This vision will also set the scene for a UK move towards practice-based research, by establishing pathways for support and guidance in the field of private dentistry research.

 We aim to publish and present work nationally and internally and develop collaborative research both within the UK and in Europe.

 Contact us on firstname.lastname@example.org if you would like to discuss this further.